Godeaux/jarvis2/README.md

 2. Download the Vosk English model from [here](https://alphacephei.com/vosk/models/vosk-model-en-us-0.22.zip) and extract its contents into a new directory called `model`.
+   The program checks for this directory at startup and will exit with an error if it cannot be found.

+3. Ensure all environment variables shown above are set.
+The program will exit with an error if any required variable is missing.

 ## Usage